TatyanaA90/Candy-Exercise/README.md

 4. In `create_candy_set()`, return a set of all the candies from the data structure made in `create_new_candy_data_structure()`.

+5. After implementing your functions, familiarize yourself with the first test.
+Then write some assert statements for the second test.
+Finally, starting with nominal cases, write tests for each of the functions in the file tests/test_candy_data_structure.py then write tests to handle edge cases.

 ## `friend_favorite` Data Structure

 ```python